- Activity Level: moderate

 - Registered?: other

-Chonzer Breed Profile
+Chonzer Dog Breed Information

 The Chonzer is a cross between a Bichon Frise and a Miniature Schnauzer.
 In general, Chonzers tend to be affectionate, loving dogs with energetic, playful personalities.
 They are true companions that love to be by your side.